 Katz’s study explained, “The possible association between jet lag and psychotic or major affective disorder was evaluated according to the following criteria: (1) absence of major mental problems before the flight or good remission of an existing disorder one year or more before flight; and (2) the appearance of psychotic or major affective syndromes during the first seven days after landing.”

-Results of his study validate the current understandings of the potential for the negative influence of jet lag on mental health: “The results suggest that the [change in] circadian rhythms and jet lag possibly play a role in the exacerbation of major psychiatric disorders.”
+Results of his study validate the current understandings of the potential for the negative influence of jet lag on mental health and illustrate that further research is warranted as a possible link was identified.

-Shamsian clarified that the studies’ findings do not indicate that jet lag will cause mental illness.
-“It means that jet lag can trigger manic or depressive episodes in people who have already been diagnosed with mental illnesses because of the way it disrupts a person's circadian rhythm,” he clarified.
+Shamsian clarified that the studies’ findings do not indicate that jet lag will cause mental illness, but that it can trigger episodes or exacerbate already existing DSM-5 conditions and disorders due to the circadian rhythm disruption.

 Shamsian referred to information provided by New York’s Weill Cornell Medical College clinical psychiatry professor Richard A. Friedman, in his 2017 article for the New York Times.
 In it, Friedman explained that treatments for jet lag are similar to some methods used by psychiatrists to treat patient depression and bipolar disorder.

-“Clinicians have long known that there is a strong link between sleep, sunlight and mood,” Friedman wrote.
+Friedman wrote that clinicians have known for years a definite link between restful sleep, sunlight, and personal mood.
 “The notion that we can manipulate sleep to treat mental illness has also been around for many years.”

 Arehart-Treichel., J., (May 2002).
 Jet Lag May Trigger Mental Illness Relapse.
 American Psychiatric Association: Psychiatric New. https://psychnews.psychiatryonline.org/doi/10.1176/pn.37.9.0029